jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 To help translators, *Weblate* offers glossaries to maintain consistency of translated terminology, especially across modules.
 Terminology defined in the glossary are marked yellow in the translation form.
 If a term is defined in the Weblate glossary in its proper context, you should use it.
-If you disagree with a translate term, don't just ignore it.
-Instead, try to discuss it with other translators, or change it in the glossary first.
+If you disagree with a translate term, don't just ignore it; instead, initiate a discussion with other translators, or change it in the glossary first.

 Note that all translators can define new terminology into the glossary.
 Each project can have an assigned glossary for any language as a shorthand to store terminology.

 ### Automatic suggestions
 *Weblate* can suggest machine translations in the *Automatic suggestions* tab.
-This can be very useful as a starting point for a translation, but make sure to always scrutinize the output for errors.
+This can be useful as a starting point for a translation, but make sure to always scrutinize the output for errors.
 Note that glossary terms are ignored and that these tools lack any understanding of the specific context of a string.

 ## Translation conventions